bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 The only URL the server operates is: <http://127.0.0.1:8182/cargo_crev_reviews>

 If I want to publish this on crates.io it must all be inside one binary executable file.
-It means that all the static files: css, html, icons, images, ... must be inside the rust code.
+It means that all the static files: css, html, icons, images, ... must be inside the Rust code.
 For developing it is practical to have all this files as files.
-But before release an automation task converts this files to strings and put them into the rust code.
+But before release an automation task converts this files to strings and put them into the Rust code.

 The micro-server will accept mostly [POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) with json similar to  [json-rpc](https://www.jsonrpc.org/specification).
 But sure I had to modify it to something more adequate for my use-case.
 I think in the future I will change that even more to something even more adequate.